Documents Required to Sell a Trailer in Florida

 Selling a trailer through a private party transaction in Florida requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-- Release of liability — Notify the Florida DMV that you have sold the trailer to protect yourself from future liability.
+- Release of liability — notifies the Florida DMV you have transferred ownership

 Florida title transfer notes